 Program Design

-EXPLORE: Students will participate in workshops to build SDG knowledge and global competencies including concepts in international development, social change, grassroots movements, and community engagement.
-Every year the project will focus on 4 SDGs plus SDG17 which is relevant for each individual SDG.
+EXPLORE: Students participated to build SDG knowledge and global competencies including concepts in international development, social change, grassroots movements, and community engagement.

-ENGAGE: Student groups will plan and execute SDG community action advised by faculty mentors and supported by staff from project ideation, pitch and implementation.
+ENGAGE: Student groups executed SDG community action advised by faculty mentors and supported by staff from project ideation, pitch and implementation..

-EXEMPLIFY: At a Knowledge Fair, Students will showcase projects with the wider York community, Canadian peers and international partners.
-Students (student groups) share their learnings and experiences from the program.
+EXEMPLIFY: At a Knowledge Fair, Students showcased projects with the wider York community, Canadian peers and international partners.
+Students (student groups) shared their learnings and experiences from the program.

-EXPERIENCE: YorkU students go abroad to study, research, intern or visit communities and partners they’ve impacted through their SDG action projects.
+EXPERIENCE: YorkU students went abroad to study, research, intern or visit communities and partners they impacted through their SDG action projects.
 Learn more about study/work abroad opportunities.

 GSO Funding

-For York students, GSO funding places priority on supporting those who identify as Indigenous, come from low-income backgrounds, or live with disabilities.
-The amount of funding available will depend on the duration and location of your study, work, or research abroad, all of which will be tailored to align with your degree path and objectives.
-It's important to note that students who receive GSO funding are not eligible for other awards administered by York International.
-Additionally, please be aware that the funding can only be received once during your academic journey and to York students only.
+For York students, GSO funding placed priority on supporting those who identified as Indigenous, came from low-income backgrounds, or lived with disabilities.
+The amount of funding available was dependent on the duration and location of the students' study, work, or research abroad, all of which were tailored to align with students' degree path and objectives.

 Contact Us